jacksteamdev/svelte-env-var-repro/apps/web/README.md

 > Turbo framework inference should use `PUBLIC_*` as the default prefix for env vars.
 > Framework inference documentation should stress that variables not included in the framework defaults or explicitly in `turbo.json` will not be available for the build.

 There is no prefix for private env vars.
-SvelteKit defaults are anything not prefixed with `PUBLIC_` is private and can be used in routes.
-This means private env vars must be listed explicitly in `turbo.json` in the `env` array.
+SvelteKit default is that anything not prefixed with `PUBLIC_` is private and can be used in routes.
+However, this means private env vars must be listed explicitly in `turbo.json` in the `env` array.

 ## Instructions